jyutzler/Bridge-Systems/system.md

    * Opener clarifies strength with the rebid
       * Rebidding the suit at the 2 level shows a light opener
       * any other bid shows a full opener

-### Jump Shifts
-#### Strong Jump Shift
-A jump shift shows 17+ dummy points and either a good suit or good support for opener.
-It is forcing to game.

 ## Minor Openings
 ﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands